Interpreting Knowledge Graph Relation Representation from Word Embeddings: Evidence linking knowledge graph and word embeddings

-\textbf{P2/P3: } Table \ref{table:symmetry} shows the symmetry score ($\in$ [-1, 1] indicating perfect anti-symmetry to symmetry; see Appx. \ref{sec:symmetry}) for the relation matrix of TuckER and the norm of relation vectors of TransE, $\text{MuRE}_\mI$ and MuRE on the WN18RR dataset.
-As expected, type R relations have high symmetry, whereas both other relation types have lower scores, fitting the expectation that TuckER compensates for having no additive component.
-All additive models learn relation vectors of a noticeably lower norm for type R relations (where, in the extreme, no additive component is required) than for types S and C.
+\textbf{P2(a)-(b): }Table \ref{table:symmetry} shows the symmetry score ($\in$ [-1, 1] indicating perfect anti-symmetry to symmetry; see Appx. \ref{sec:symmetry}) for the relation matrix of TuckER and the norm of relation vectors of TransE, $\text{MuRE}_\mI$ and MuRE on the WN18RR dataset.
+As expected, type R relations have materially higher symmetry than both other relation types, fitting the prediction of how TuckER compensates for having no additive component.
+All additive models learn relation vectors of a noticeably lower norm for type R relations, which in the limiting case (similarity) require no additive component, than for types S or C.

+\textbf{P2(c): }Fig~\ref{fig:evals} shows eigenvalue magnitudes (scaled relative to the largest and ordered) of relation-specific matrices $\mR$ of MuRE, labelled by relation type, as predicted to reflect the strength of a relation's \textit{relatedness} aspect.
+As expected, values are highest for type R relations.
+For relation types S and C the profiles are more varied, supporting the understanding that relatedness of such relations is highly variable, both in its nature (components of $\mathcal{S}$) and strength (cardinality of $\mathcal{S}$).

 \end{minipage}